Barn spider: Ecology and behavior

+Barn spiders are nocturnal, constructing (under cover of darkness) a web with symmetrical spokes connected by sticky spirals.
+They then typically retreat to a nearby silk-lined hiding spot, and wait for an insect to become ensnared.
+The females are typically the only ones that build webs.

 These spiders may or may not have a venomous bite.
 Their venom is considered non-toxic to most humans on the level of any other non-toxic insect bite.

 These spiders are aggressive toward each other.
 They attack each other if in close quarters, though many may inhabit the same structure or area at any given time.
 They are most commonly found in rafters and wooden structures in suburban and rural structures or areas, and on boats near lakes, thus getting their name, "barn spider".

 When agitated (by a puff of air, for instance), these spiders sometimes bounce up and down in the center of their webs, possibly in an attempt to look larger and more threatening.
 This reaction could be due to their response to vibrations in the web when prey is trapped.
 Barn spiders shake or sway their webs to instigate further reaction from the prey caught within the web or to confirm that it was debris or other environmental disturbances (fallen leaves, sticks, etc.).
 They are also able to glean information about the object/insect, through the feel of the web as it shakes.
-If the spider senses a likely meal has been caught, they move to it and immediately begin wrapping it with silk.
+If the spider senses a likely meal has been caught, it moves to it and immediately begins to wrap it with silk.

 Distribution

-They are mostly found in North America in late summer and through autumn.
-Barn spiders are most common in the Northeastern United States and the southern prairie parts of Canada.
+Araneus cavaticus is native to Canada and the United States.

 In popular culture

-This spider was made well known in the book Charlotte's Web by American writer E. B. White, with a particularly interesting point that the spider's full name is Charlotte A. Cavatica, a reference to the barn spider's scientific name, Araneus cavaticus.
+This spider was made well known in the book Charlotte's Web by writer E. B. White, with a particularly interesting point that the spider's full name is Charlotte A. Cavatica, a reference to the barn spider's scientific name, Araneus cavaticus.
 In addition, one of Charlotte's daughters, after asking what her mother's middle initial was, names herself Aranea.